TadeasPir/MainDatabaseProject/README.md

 # Database Management Application

-The Database Management Application is a console-based tool designed to interact with a database for managing information related to machines and related entities.
+The Database Management Application is a console-based tool designed to interact with a database to manage information related to machines and entities.

 ## Features